youxufkhan/express-boilerplate/README.md

 * `knexfile.js`: This file contains the configuration for the database
 * `package.json`: This file contains the project's dependencies.
 * `README.md`: This file contains information about the project.
-* `.eslintrc.js`: This file contains the configuration for the ESLint linter
-* `.eslintignore`: This file contains a list of files and directories that should be ignored by ESLint.
 * `.gitignore`: This file contains a list of files and directories that should be ignored by Git.